albee/smallsat-sim/README.md

 python3 test.py
 ```

-This should show R2D2 dropping from the sky onto the ground.
+This should show a cube with two thrusters moving periodically from the left to the right.
 Happy coding!

 ***Note for Ubuntu VMs on Mac M1!***